-How MA Property Taxes Work in 2025 (And How to Save!)
+How MA Property Taxes Work in 2026 (And How to Save!)

 Property taxes are one of the biggest recurring expenses for homeowners in Massachusetts, but they can also be confusing.
 Whether you’re a current homeowner, a prospective buyer, or an investor, understanding how property taxes work can help you plan your budget better — and maybe even save some money.

-How Are Property Taxes Calculated in Massachusetts?
+How are Property Taxes Calculated in 2026?

 Assessed Value × Tax Rate = Annual Property Tax